MostefaBen/Fully-automatic-brain-tumor-segmentation-with-deep-learning-based-selective-attention/README.md

 3. Please note that in this paper, we developed our proposed CNNs models based on the technique of Patch-wise approach.
 So, the CNNs models takes as an input patches with size 64 x 64 x 4, where 4 represent the four MRI sequences (i.e. T1, T1c, T2, FLAIR)

+4. Prepare the training and validation datasets

+5. At this step you can start the training using  `training.py`

+6. When you finish the training phase, save the model to use it later for prediction phase with `prediction.py`

 # Results